 - fuel system - no leaks, fuel cap fastens correctly and seals securely

-- exhaust emissions - vehicle meets the requirements for exhaust emissions
+- exhaust - vehicle meets the rules for exhaust condition, emissions and noise

-- vehicle structure - free from excessive corrosion or damage with no sharp edges
+- vehicle structure - free from too much corrosion or damage with no sharp edges

 - doors - opening and closing mechanism, latch security in closed position

 - wheels and tyres - condition, security, tyre size/ type and tread depth

 - brakes - condition, operation and performance (efficiency testing) by both physical and visual inspection

 Vehicles that are non-compliant can either be delayed or receive an immediate defect/ prohibition notice, depending on the nature and severity of the defects.